guoshiqiufeng/dify-spring-boot-starter/CONTRIBUTING.md

 This guide, like dify-spring-boot-starter itself, is a constant work in progress.
 We highly appreciate your understanding if at times it lags behind the actual project, and welcome any feedback for us to improve.

 In terms of licensing, please take a minute to read our short [License and Contributor Agreement](./LICENSE).
+The community also adheres to the [code of conduct](./CODE_OF_CONDUCT.md).

 ## Before you jump in